Christian Keysers: Education and career

 In 2010, Keysers moved to the Netherlands Institute for Neuroscience (NIN) where he is currently a department head and leads the Social Brain Lab together with neuroscientist Valeria Gazzola.
 He is also a full professor at the University of Amsterdam.
 His team uncovered a mechanism responsible for emotional contagion by showing that rats have neurons in the cingulate cortex, a region involved in nociception, that respond both when a rat experiences pain and when it witnesses another animal experience pain, providing the first systematic evidence for the presence of emotional mirror neurons in the mammalian brain.
 Deactivating this brain region greatly reduced emotional contagion.
 The team also showed that rats are averse to harming other rats, and that this also depends on the same region of the cingulate cortex.

-He has recently published a book called 'The Empathic Brain'.
+He has published a book called 'The Empathic Brain'.

 Awards and grants

 Keysers has received the European Research Council consolidator grant, the Marie Skłodowska-Curie Actions Excellence Grant of the European Commission, and the VICI grant of the Netherlands Organisation for Scientific Research.
 He is a recipient of the Marie Curie Excellence Award and is a member of the Academia Europaea and a fellow of the Association for Psychological Science.